teosibileau/teosibileau.github.io/docs/index.md

 I'm a python developer with almost 20 years of experience.
 I've worked on a wide range of projects, from small websites to large scale data processing pipelines.

 I'm based near El Bolsón, Río Negro, deep within the Argentinian Andes.
-I live with my wife and 8 year old.
+I live with my wife and our 8 year old.

 <figure markdown>
 ![Teo](./img/golondrinas.jpg){ align=left}